-- 1. Remove the spark plug wire. - Open the brush holder assembly cover.
+- 1. Remove the spark plug wire. - 2.
+Open the brush holder assembly cover.
 Squeeze the 2 tabs and depress the cover at the top with a screw driver or your fingernail.
 The cover will drop open on its bottom hinge. - 3.
 With the 1/4" nut driver, remove the 2 screws that hold the brush holder assembly in place. - 4.
-With the needle nose pliers, gently remove the two white wires.
+With the needlenose pliers, gently remove the black and the red wires.